 LTI is running clinical trials and has already completed the Phase 1a clinical studies of LTI-291, our drug candidate for GBA-associated Parkinsonism (GBA-PD).
 This study established an excellent safety and tolerability profile in normal human volunteers.
 We have begun the Phase 1b clinical trial to test safety and tolerability of LTI-291 in Parkinson’s patients with a heterozygous mutation in the GBA1 gene.
 The impact of LTI-291 on several biomarkers will also be investigated.

-The study will be conducted at the Centre for Human Drug Research in Leiden, The Netherlands, in collaboration with several Dutch neurology clinics.
+The study is being conducted at the Centre for Human Drug Research in Leiden, The Netherlands, in collaboration with several Dutch neurology clinics.
 If you reside in the Netherlands, would like more information about genetic testing for your GBA1 mutation status, and to participate in this clinical study, please contact: www.proefpersoon.nl/Parkinson.
-You can also email email@example.com or call 071-524 64 64.
+You can also email firstname.lastname@example.org or call 071-524 64 64.